 - 1. Ensure bare concrete floors are covered, painted, or sealed to reduce the build-up of concrete dust on electrical equipment.
 Use of conductive surface hardeners for concrete floors is not permissible. - 2.
 Locate electrical rooms at or preferably above grade. - 3.
 Locate electrical rooms to allow for access of cables and conduits from all sides. - 4.
 No process piping shall run through the electrical room. - 5.
 No washroom or kitchen facilities shall be allowed directly above an electrical room. - 6.
 Hot water or glycol heating pipes or heaters shall not be located above electrical rooms or anywhere such that a leak of liquid or steam could conceivably enter an electrical room. - 7.
-Housekeeping pads: - 7.1 It is generally preferred that electrical equipment be installed on housekeeping pads.
-Housekeeping pads are required in any application where there is potential for water leakage on the floor. - 7.1.1 Housekeeping pads may be omitted where not compatible with certain types of draw-out switchgear. - 7.2 Size housekeeping pads to extend 50mm past the equipment. - 7.3 Housekeeping pads to be between 110 and 152 mm high. - 7.4 Provide 10M rebar spaced at maximum 300 on center and anchor to the floor.
+Evaporating coils for air handling units will be located and arranged to prevent condensation from running onto electrical equipment in the event of a plugged drain. - 8.
+Housekeeping pads: - 8.1 It is generally preferred that electrical equipment be installed on housekeeping pads.
+Housekeeping pads are required in any application where there is potential for water leakage on the floor. - 8.1.1 Housekeeping pads may be omitted where not compatible with certain types of draw-out switchgear. - 8.2 Size housekeeping pads to extend 50mm past the equipment. - 8.3 Housekeeping pads to be between 110 and 152 mm high. - 8.4 Provide 10M rebar spaced at maximum 300 on center and anchor to the floor.